Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 • First-time and all new-build buyers can extend an insured mortgage to 30 years from the standard 25-year amortization, which will help lower mortgage payments and improve stress-test qualification.

-• Eligible homeowners will be able to access an insured refinance for up to 90% of their 'improved property' value (capped at a $2M home value) for construction funds, and extend to a 30-year amortization.
+• Eligible homeowners can access an insured refinance for up to 90% of their 'improved property' value (capped at a $2M home value) for construction funds and extend to a 30-year amortization.

 Does True North anticipate an increase in mortgage activity?